postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 Or, you can invite a user to join your team with a link.
 To do so, select **Get Link**.

-Only Team Admins and [Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can send invitations, however team members can submit requests to invite collaborators to your team.
+Only Team Admins and [Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can send invitations.
+However, any team member can submit requests to invite collaborators to your team.
 You can review these requests in your [team dashboard](https://go.postman.co/settings/team/members) and opt to approve or dismiss them.
-If approved, an invite will be sent to the individual.
+If you approve the request, Postman will send an invitation to the individual.

 You can also allow Postman users from your company to request to join your team by [enabling team discovery](/docs/collaborating-in-postman/collaboration-intro/#making-your-team-discoverable).